cbruce1/Robinson_CSCI2270_FinalProject/README.md

 You will need access to STLs.
 The includes for these are written into the code so you should not have to do anything.

-<i>I am old.
-If you are unfamiliar with these bands you should ask a parent or older relative about them.</i>
+<i>Btw...
+I am old.
+If you are unfamiliar with these bands ask a parent or older relative about them.
+(Some of them are really good!)</i>

 <b>System Requirements</b>
 c++11